zeelos/dockerfiles/README.md

 17. Make some requests against the `zeelos-server1` Leshan Server.
 Notice that clients invoke them on the central `zeelos-cloud` and the request get's propagated on the edge using [replication](https://docs.confluent.io/current/multi-dc/mirrormaker.html) and back.

-	First subscribe to the reponse topic to view the reply of your request:
+	First subscribe to the reponse topic `server1_management_rep` to view the reply of your request:

 		docker exec -it <kafka-container-id> kafka-avro-console-consumer --topic server1_management_rep --bootstrap-server kafka-cloud:9092 --property schema.registry.url=http://schema-registry-cloud:8081

-	Now issue commands by producing messages to the request topic:
+	Now issue commands by producing messages to the request topic `server1_management_req`:

 		docker exec -it <kafka-container-id> kafka-avro-console-producer --topic server1_management_req --property value.schema="$(< ./schemas/request-schema.json)" --broker-list kafka-cloud:9092 --property schema.registry.url=http://schema-registry-cloud:8081